fhumbertodf/dicionario/Textos4.md

 $300 a month.
 Hydro is included.
 Call Barb after 5.
+905-111-1111.
-905-111-1111 For Sale Ten speed men's bike for sale.
+For Sale Ten speed men's bike for sale.
 Excellent condition.
 $100 or best offer.
+Call Fred 905-111-1111.
+Apartment for Rent.
-Call Fred 905-111-1111 Apartment for Rent Three bedroom apartment in the downtown area.
+Three bedroom apartment in the downtown area.
 $450 a month.
 Within walking distance to stores and bus route.
 Utilities not included.